 Clinicians also evaluate nutritional status to check for weight loss and nutritional deficiencies.

-Regurgitation does not involve nausea or involuntary retching.
+Rumination is repeated regurgitation of food after eating but does not involve nausea or involuntary retching.

 Some patients with rumination disorder are aware that the behavior is socially unacceptable and try to disguise or hide it.